Mound: North American archaeology

 While these mounds are perhaps not as famous as burial mounds, like their European analogs, Native American mounds also have a variety of other uses.
 While some prehistoric cultures, like the Adena culture, used mounds preferentially for burial, others used mounds for other ritual and sacred acts, as well as for secular functions.
 The platform mounds of the Mississippian culture, for example, may have supported temples, the houses of chiefs, council houses, and may have also acted as a platform for public speaking.
 Other mounds would have been part of defensive walls to protect a certain area.
 The Hopewell culture used mounds as markers of complex astronomical alignments related to ceremonies.

-Mounds and related earthworks are the only significant monumental construction in pre-Columbian Eastern and Central North America.
+Mounds and related earthworks are the only significant monumental construction in pre-Columbian Eastern and Central North America. peoples.

 Mounds are given different names depending on which culture they strive from.
 They can be located all across the world in spots such as Asia, Europe and the Americas.
 "Mound builders" have more commonly been associated with the mounds in the Americas.
 They all have different meanings and sometimes are constructed as animals and can be clearly seen from aerial views.